Grid diagrams and Heegaard Floer invariants: The surgery theorem applied to grid diagrams

-where $\pi_2(\x, \y)$ is the set of homology classes of Whitney disks from $\x$ to $\y$, compare \cite{HolDisk}, and the functions $E^i_s$ and $F_i$ are as defined in Equations \eqref{eq:Fi}, ~\eqref{eix} or~\eqref{eio}, except we apply them to the domain of $\phi$ (a two-chain on the torus), rather than to a rectangle.
+Here $\pi_2(\x, \y)$ is the set of homology classes of Whitney disks from $\x$ to $\y$, and $\M(\phi)$ is the moduli space of pseudo-holomorphic disks in the class $\phi$, of Maslov index $\mu(\phi)=1$; compare \cite{HolDisk}.
+The functions $O_{i,j}, X_{i,j}, O_j$ are as in Section~\ref{subsec:ags}, except we apply them to the domain of $\phi$ (a two-chain on the torus), rather than to a rectangle.